-The phasing out of LIBOR after 2021 could adversely affect our financial Results
+The phasing out of LIBOR after 2021 could adversely affect our financial results

 On July 27, 2017, the Financial Conduct Authority, which regulates LIBOR, announced that it intends to phase out the London Interbank Offered Rate by the end of 2021.
+Subsequently the phase out deadline has been extended to June 30, 2023.
 We expect that widespread use of LIBOR will transition to alternative interest rates in the near future.
-Since loans made under our Credit Agreement may be based on LIBOR based loans, the phasing out of LIBOR may adversely affect interest rates that could result in higher borrowing costs and higher interest expense.
-The Company is currently evaluating its options under our Credit Agreement, but at this time we cannot reasonably estimate the impact to our financial statements.
+Since loans made under our Credit Agreement (as defined below) may be based on LIBOR based loans, the phasing out of LIBOR may adversely affect interest rates that could result in higher borrowing costs and higher interest expense.
+As the Company does not have any outstanding borrowings under the financial instruments impacted by LIBOR, the effect on the financial statements is not material.